jjvanzon/JJs-Reference-Architecture/Code Style.md

 | `Never...`      |                 |
 | `Only...`       |                 |

-If it looks wrong to put the prefix at the beginning, maybe put it in the middle, e.g.: `LinesAreCopied` instead of `AreLinesCopied`.
+If it looks wrong to put the prefix at the beginning, maybe put it in the middle, e.g.:

+    LinesAreCopied

+instead of

+    AreLinesCopied

-Some boolean names are so common, that they do not really need a prefix:
+Some boolean names are so common, that they might not need a prefix:

     Visible
     Enabled